- Equipment Office

 PF reserves the right to cancel classes or sections in cases in which inadequate enrollment makes offering the classes or sections impractical.
 Faculty assignments are also subject to change.
 PF does not discriminate in its program, activities, or policies against students or prospective students because of race, national origin, religion, age, gender, or physical handicap.

-Registration for classes and workshops may be completed online.
-You may fill out a registration form and pay tuition and fees:
+Online and paper registration for classes and workshops can be found on the Class Schedules page.
+If you choose to use a paper form, you may fill out a registration form and pay tuition and fees:

 1. in person at Pittsburgh Filmmakers administrative offices